higlass/higlass-python/docs/getting_started.rst

 If brevity is of importance, the constructor for ``View`` can be omitted and a view will automatically be created from the list of Tracks:
 ``higlass.display([[Track('top-axis')]])``.
 This, however, precludes the use of parameters with the view or for linking views using syncs.
+It also always uses the `default position <https://github.com/higlass/higlass-python/blob/70d36d18eb8ef9e207640de5e7bc478c43fdc8de/higlass/client.py#L23>`_ for a given track type.

 View extent
 -----------